walmartlabs/bigben/README.md

     is the only supported messaging system.
     * HTTP - specifies that `tenant` wants events delivered via an http callback URL.
     * CUSTOM_CLASS - specifies a custom event processor implemented for custom processing of events
-* `properties` - A bag of properties needed for each type of tenant.
+* `props` - A bag of properties needed for each type of tenant.

 * kafka sample:
 ```json